 That’s in short.
 As always I recommend checking our online course Data Visualization for Management Consultants & Analysts.
 You will find there +3 hours of content and more than 80 lectures, that will teach you all the things you need to create great charts fast as a Management Consultant.

-The whole post with examples and details is also available as a presentation on SlideShare.
+The whole post with examples and details is also available as a presentation.

 Check also our post How to create a great Management Consulting Presentation.